otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/05-file-management.md

 | CSV (`.csv`)        | Flat rows and columns     | Yes, especially in a spreadsheet | Tabular data: contacts, product lists, grades                                                                      |
 | JSON (`.json`)      | Nested objects and arrays | Yes                              | Structured or nested data: settings, an object with a list inside it, data you'll also send over a network one day |

-**Design first.** Before saving anything to disk, ask what shape the data actually is.
+Before saving anything to disk, ask what shape the data actually is.
 A flat list of records with the same few fields on every row (contacts, products) fits CSV naturally.
 Anything with optional fields, nested objects, or lists inside objects (a `Student` with a `List<Course>` inside it) is a much better fit for JSON.
 Picking the wrong format doesn't stop your code from working, but it usually means fighting the format later to represent something it wasn't designed for.

 | Key terms       |                                                                                   |
 | --------------- | --------------------------------------------------------------------------------- |